Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	14. Stress/boredom rating:  5/5 (screaming) (worst two interpretations), 3/5 (eustress)
 	15. Me-points:  -1/3 (worst two interpretations), 3/3 (multigovernance interpretation)
 	16. Special categories:  Asexual, Nightmare (worst two interpretations), Detached (best interpretation), Furry
+	17. Conversion potential:  Unknown
 68. Passive Farming
 	1. Challenge cured:  Sterilized Fields
+		1. Challenge cure interpretation:  The process of "embedding biological computers" into the landscape also improves its soil quality, by whatever means.
+The hard cases could involve importing soil nanotechnologies from other territories.
+		2. Challenge cure qualm:  Some areas really should just import food.
+Scraping up every bit of agricultural productivity is too much sometimes.
+	2. Mechanism proposal:  This says it embeds biological computers in the landscape.
+I treat that as a joke, a simple lie, referring to farmers as biological computers.
+	3. Mechanism proposal:  If there are systems that automatically process the soil to improve its quality, such as networks of decomposers (fungi), improving their presence in the biome could also be "embedding biological computers" in a sense.
+	4. Mechanism proposal:  At extreme wealth, this just gets literal.
+No longer a joke, the extremely advanced societies really do embed computational materials into everything.
+Agricultural nanotechnologies!
+	5. Categorization:  I'm not sure this is anything but hypersmooth.
+	6. Bureaucratic waste analysis:  I don't think this should be bureaucratic, but to the extent that it is, it's all agricultural bureaucracy.
+I think the game is just wrong about the bureaucratic weight of some technologies.
+	7. Liberation rating:  3/5
+	8. Protection rating:  4/5
+	9. Siphon quality:  4/5
+	10. Technological smoothness:  5/5
+	11. Technological extremophilia:  2/5
+	12. Stress/boredom rating:  1/5 (Dull)
+	13. Me-points:  0/3
+	14. Special categories:  Hypersmooth
+	15. Conversion potential:  Commonwealth<->Imperial (limited)
 69. Panarchic Data Post
 	1. Challenge cured: Scientific Isolation
 		1. Challenge cure interpretation:  The panarchic data posts tap into the galaxy's social sciences and make them available to the local district.
 Having this technology in the territory makes it possible to realign sciences with the galaxy's expectations.